EUR/usd

 AUD/USD

-The aussie got modest support on the release of the RBA's meeting minutes in July.
+The Aussie got modest support on the release of the RBA's meeting minutes in July.
 They say that the current low interest rates can boost the demand.
 In general the bank was disposed to maintain the interest rates at the current level for a while.
 The neutral approach to the rates is customary for traders, following the RBA in the recent months, but last week the Aussie received a blow as Reserve Bank Governor Stevens in his speech surprisingly didn't exclude a possibility of policy easing.
 Upon the whole the Aussie is hovering around 0.94 already for about a week.